Amit-bit-source/New-folder/README.md

 # New-folder
 just beginning
-We are friends and happy friendship day guys
+We are friends and happy friendship day to u all.